 In France, some of the Group's subsidiaries are subject to civil proceedings in relation to the use of asbestos.
-These proceedings are initiated by certain employees or former employees suffering from an occupational disease in relation to asbestos with the aim of obtaining a court decision allowing them to obtain a supplementary compensation from the French Social Security (medical) funds.
-In addition former employees not suffering from an asbestos related occupational disease have started lawsuits before the French courts with the aim of obtaining compensation for damages in relation to their alleged exposure to asbestos, including the specific "anxiety damage".
+These proceedings are initiated by certain employees or former employees suffering from an occupational disease in relation to asbestos with the aim of obtaining a court decision allowing them to obtain a supplementary compensation from the French Social Security funds.
+In addition employees and former employees of the Group not suffering from an asbestos related occupational disease have started lawsuits before the French courts with the aim of obtaining compensation for damages in relation to their alleged exposure to asbestos, including the specific "anxiety damage".

-In the United States, subsidiaries of the Group are also subject to asbestos-related personal injury lawsuits.
+In the United States of America, subsidiaries of the Group are also subject to asbestos-related personal injury lawsuits.
 The Group considers that it has valid defences in these cases and the number of outstanding cases is decreasing.

-The Group believes that the cases where it may be required to bear the financial consequences of such civil or criminal proceedings both in France and the United States do not represent a material exposure.
-While the outcome of the existing asbestos-related cases cannot be predicted with reasonable certainty, the Group believes that these cases will not have any material adverse effect on its financial condition.
-It can give no assurance, however, that present asbestos-related cases or new cases it may face in the future may not have a material adverse impact on its financial condition.
+The Group believes that the cases where it may be required to bear the financial consequences of such civil or criminal proceedings both in France and the United States of America do not represent a material exposure.
+While the outcome of the existing asbestos-related cases cannot be predicted with reasonable certainty, the Group believes that these cases would not have any material adverse effect on its financial condition.